trussworks/Engineering-Playbook/docs/appeng/adrs/0006-default-to-mise-for-project-tool-version-management.md

 - `-` Manages one version of each tool globally.
 Two engagements wanting different tool versions collide causing issues for practitioners splitting their time.
 - `-` A `Brewfile` declares version-agnostic packages.
 Reproducibility isn't the tool's goal.
+- `-` Mac (and Linux) only, which does not suit projects where Windows support (often for GFEs) is required.

 ### [Nix](https://nixos.org/)